krb5/krb5/doc/user/user_config/kerberos.rst

 The Kerberos system authenticates individual users in a network environment.
-After authenticating yourself to Kerberos, you can use Kerberos-enabled programs without having to present passwords.
+After authenticating yourself to Kerberos, you can use Kerberos-enabled programs without having to present passwords or certificates to those programs.

-If you enter your username and :ref:`kinit(1)` responds with this
-message:
+If you receive the following response from :ref:`kinit(1)`:

-kinit(v5): Client not found in Kerberos database while getting initial credentials
+kinit: Client not found in Kerberos database while getting initial credentials

 you haven't been registered as a Kerberos user.
 See your system